The ABC’s of Fasting

 How to Fast

 No matter what type of fast you begin, you must have a reason and a goal!
 Be specific.
 Why are you fasting?
 Do you want to get closer to God and be more sensitive to the spiritual realm?
 Do you need direction in life’s decisions, healing, restoration of your marriage, help with family issues, or wisdom?
 Are you facing financial difficulties?
-Ask the Holy Spirit for guidance.
+Regardless of what it may be, ask the Holy Spirit for guidance.
 Decide what to fast for and present it constantly to God in prayer.

 The type of fast you choose is between you and the Lord.
 You could go on a full fast in which you only drink liquids.
 You may desire to fast like Daniel, who abstained from sweets and meats, and the only liquid he drank was water.
 Pay attention to what the Holy Spirit leads you to do and do it.